dickhardt/openid-key-binding/openid-connect-key-binding-1_0.md

 The mechanism for how an RP authenticating component proves to an RP consuming component that it possesses the private keys associated with the `cnf` claim in the ID Token is out of scope of this document.

+> If the WG wants to, we can also profile how to use KB to bind a proof of possession to an ID Token for presentation when a proof of possesion is not present.

 # Privacy Considerations

 An RP authenticating component SHOULD only share an ID Token with a consuming component when such sharing is consistent with the original purpose for which the PII was collected and the scope of consent obtained from the user.